Andrewchistyakov/flashcards_lyc/README.md

 It has features like study mode, adding/deleting flashcards, adding tags to them, viewing stats, importing/exporting sets of cards etc.

+On review, cards are shuffled in a random order.

+You have a "streak" on each card.
+When you hit 10 successful guesses in a row, you have learned the card.
+You can see the streak using the stats command.

 Using "Argh!" to manage command line arguments

 Using "rapidcsv" for data storage management